bdmurphy73/WiFiQRCode-generator/README.md

 license: GNU LGPL

-This script can be used to create a QR code that users can scan to have their device connect to a WiFi network.
+This script can be used to create a QR code allowing someone to shair the WiFi network login.
+The end user can scan the QR code to have their device connect to a WiFi network.
 It requires user input below for:
 ##### network SSID
 ##### password
 ##### output file name.

-The generated QR code will also have text below so users can type in the information if their device won't scan.
+The generated QR code graphic will also have text below so users can type in the information if their device won't scan.
-The module to create the QR code can be found: https://pypi.org/project/wifi-qrcode-generator/ Dependencies are: - wifi_qrcode_generator.generator and pillow <br>
+The python module to create the QR code can be found: https://pypi.org/project/wifi-qrcode-generator/ Dependencies are: - wifi_qrcode_generator.generator and pillow <br>
 install with: pip install wifi_qrcode_generator.generator<br>
 Install with: pip install pillow